CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 1.0.sec=Capitalized terms used in this agreement have the meanings specified in this Section 1 or elsewhere in this agreement and when not so defined shall have the meanings set forth in the Delaware Limited Liability Company Act.

-1.1.sec=“Capital Contribution” means the amount of cash, property or services contributed to the Company.
+1.1.sec="Capital Contribution" means the amount of cash, property or services contributed to the Company.

-1.2.sec=“Company” means {Co.Name.Full}, a Delaware limited liability company.
+1.2.sec="Company" means {Co.Name.Full}, a Delaware limited liability company.

-1.3.sec=“Member” means a Person who acquires Membership Interests, as permitted under this agreement, and who becomes or remains a Member.
+1.3.sec="Member" means a Person who acquires Membership Interests, as permitted under this agreement, and who becomes or remains a Member.

-1.4.sec=“Membership Interests” means either Percentage Interest or Units, based on how ownership in the Company is expressed in Exhibit A.
+1.4.sec="Membership Interests" means either Percentage Interest or Units, based on how ownership in the Company is expressed in Exhibit A.

-1.5.sec=“Percentage Interest” means a percent ownership in the Company entitling the holder to an economic and voting interest in the Company.
+1.5.sec="Percentage Interest" means a percent ownership in the Company entitling the holder to an economic and voting interest in the Company.

-1.6.sec=“Person” means an individual, partnership, limited partnership, trust, estate, association, corporation, limited liability company, or other entity, whether domestic or foreign.
+1.6.sec="Person" means an individual, partnership, limited partnership, trust, estate, association, corporation, limited liability company, or other entity, whether domestic or foreign.

-1.7.sec=“Unit” means a unit of ownership in the Company entitling the Member holding such Unit to an economic interest and voting interest in the Company.
+1.7.sec="Unit" means a unit of ownership in the Company entitling the Member holding such Unit to an economic interest and voting interest in the Company.

-1.=[02/Bit/Ssec_07]
+1.=[Bit/Ssec_07]

 2.Ti=Formation

 2.1.Ti=Name

-2.1.sec=The name of the Company is “{Co.Name.Full}.”
+2.1.sec=The name of the Company is "{Co.Name.Full}."

 2.2.Ti=Certificate of Organization